Oil Paint

 What is Viscosity?

-It refers to the state of paint being thick, sticky, semi-fluid, or fluid in consistency.
+It refers to the state of paint being thick, sticky, semi-fluid, or fluid.
 For example, honey has a higher viscosity than water.

 How to work with Viscosity?